Duvet tog rating guide

-Summer duvet: During summer, even a British summer, you may want to opt for a duvet with a low insulation and tog.
-Choosing a duvet around 8 tog or less may suffice and will still keep you warm during a typical British summer's evening.
+Summer duvet: During summer, even a Irish summer, you may want to opt for a duvet with a low insulation and tog.
+Choosing a duvet around 8 tog or less may suffice and will still keep you warm during a typical Irish summer's evening.

 Winter duvet: When the cold weather starts to kick in, you may want to nice and warm and cosy under a heavier tog duvet.
 Opt for a duvet with an 11 tog or higher.